bridgecrew-perf6/API-deployment-8/README.md

 ## How does NAME_OF_THE_API work?

 NAME_OF_THE_API gets data on JSON format.
-After having assessed the appropriateness of the input ([see input requirements section below](#input-requirements)), data is first [preprocessed](https://github.com/orhannurkan/API-deployment/blob/main/app/preprocessing/cleaning_data.py) according to the model requirements.
+After having assessed the appropriateness of the input ([see "Input requirements" section below](#input-requirements)), data is first [preprocessed](https://github.com/orhannurkan/API-deployment/blob/main/app/preprocessing/cleaning_data.py) according to the model requirements.
 The prediction is then made based on a [machine learning model](https://github.com/orhannurkan/API-deployment/blob/main/app/model/model.py) that has been [previously trained](https://github.com/orhannurkan/API-deployment/blob/Naomi/app/model/def_dataset.csv) upon/with NUMBER_OF_PROPERTIES properties for sale across Belgium.

 ## Instructions